-Looking to lighten things up a little for your upcoming Cinco de Mayo celebrations?
+Looking to lighten things up a little for your Cinco de Mayo celebrations?
 The fun and festive holiday is on its way, but all the food can get a little overwhelming.
 If you're planning a big bash or you want healthier versions of calorie-laden favorites, tempt your taste buds with these 20 recipes.

 Mini Mexican Pizzas